David Malouf

-David George Joseph Malouf (mah-LOOF; born 20 March 1934) is an Australian poet, novelist, short story writer, playwright and librettist.
-Elected a Fellow of the Royal Society of Literature in 2008, Malouf has lectured at both the University of Queensland and the University of Sydney.
+David George Joseph Malouf (/məˈluːf/, mə-LOOF; 20 March 1934 – 22 April 2026) was an Australian poet, novelist, short story writer, playwright and librettist.
+Elected a Fellow of the Royal Society of Literature in London in 2008, Malouf lectured at both the University of Queensland and the University of Sydney.
 He also delivered the 1998 Boyer Lectures.

 Malouf's 1974 collection Neighbours in a Thicket: Poems won the Grace Leven Prize for Poetry and the Australian Literature Society Gold Medal.
-His 1990 novel The Great World won numerous awards, including the 1991 Miles Franklin Award and Prix Femina Étranger His 1993 novel Remembering Babylon was shortlisted for the Booker Prize and won the 1994 Prix Femina Étranger, the 1994 Los Angeles Times Book Prize for Fiction, the 1995 Prix Baudelaire and the 1996 International Dublin Literary Award.
+His 1990 novel The Great World won numerous awards, including the 1991 Miles Franklin Award and Prix Femina Étranger.
+His 1993 novel Remembering Babylon was shortlisted for the Booker Prize and won the 1994 Prix Femina Étranger, the 1994 Los Angeles Times Book Prize for Fiction, the 1995 Prix Baudelaire and the 1996 International Dublin Literary Award.
 Malouf was awarded the Neustadt International Prize for Literature in 2000, the Australia-Asia Literary Award in 2008 and the Australia Council Award for Lifetime Achievement in Literature in 2016.
-He has been mentioned as a candidate for the Nobel Prize in Literature.
+He was mentioned as a candidate for the Nobel Prize in Literature.

 Early life

-Malouf was born in Brisbane, Australia, to a Christian Lebanese father and an English-born mother of Sephardi Jewish descent.
+Malouf was born on 20 March 1934 in Brisbane, Australia, to a Lebanese Christian father and an English-born mother of Sephardi Jewish descent.
 His paternal family had immigrated from Lebanon in the 1880s, while his mother's family had moved to England via the Netherlands, before migrating to Australia in 1913.

-He attended Brisbane Grammar School and graduated from the University of Queensland with a B.A. degree in 1955.
+Malouf attended Brisbane Grammar School and graduated from the University of Queensland with a B.A. degree in 1955.
 He lectured for a short period before moving to London, where he taught at Holland Park School, before relocating to Birkenhead in 1962.
 He returned to Australia in 1968, taught at his old school, and lectured in English at the Universities of Queensland and Sydney.

-Personal life

-Malouf is gay.
-He has lived in England and Tuscany, and for three decades spent most of his time in Sydney.
-Malouf now lives in Queensland.

 Writing

-Though he would later become known abroad for his prose works, Malouf initially concentrated on poetry.
-His first work appeared in 1962, as part of a book he shared with three more Australian poets.
+Though he would later become known abroad for his prose works, Malouf initially had concentrated on poetry.
+His first work appeared in 1962, as part of a book he shared with three other Australian poets.
+Malouf began writing full-time in 1977.

+Poetry

-His collection Neighbours in a Thicket: Poems (1974) features childhood memories, his mother, his sister, travelling in Europe and war.
+His collection Neighbours in a Thicket: Poems (1974) had featured childhood memories, his mother, his sister, travelling in Europe and war.
+In 1992, he published Poems, 1959–1989.

-1992 brought the publication of Poems, 1959–1989.
 Some of his poetry was also collected in Revolving Days: Selected Poems (2008), which is divided into four sections: on childhood, then Europe, then relocating to Sydney, then travelling between Europe and Australia.